top of page

 Australia is playing a significant role in the global nature positive movement.
 The country hosted the world’s first Global Nature Positive Summit, highlighting its commitment to biodiversity and ecosystem restoration, which Land Insight had the privilege of being invited to.

-Australia’s unique biodiversity, including its diverse range of flora and fauna, makes it a critical player in a nature positive agenda.
+Australia’s unique biodiversity, including its diverse range of flora and fauna, makes it a critical player in a nature positive initiative.
 The Australian government has developed a Nature Positive Plan to help deliver on the ambitious targets of the Kunming-Montreal Global Biodiversity Framework.
-This plan includes measures to protect 30% of land and ocean by 2030, also known as “Achieving 30 by 30”.
+This plan includes measures to protect 30% of land and ocean by 2030, also known as “Achieving 30 by 30” to halt and reverse nature loss.

 How Land Insight is implementing Nature Positive Practices